core-wg/corrclar/draft-bormann-core-corr-clar.md

 ## RFC 7252-9.1/11.3: Handling outdated addresses and security contexts {#amp-0rtt}

+INCOMPLETE:
+: Tools for mitigating these scenarios were unavailable when specified, and are now explained.

+PENDING.

 Established security contexts and established return addresses can become obsolete.
 For example, this happens when a DTLS session is resumed via CIDs, when the client's IP address changes, or when the replay window of an OSCORE context is lost and recovered through the mechanism of [Appendix B.1.2 of RFC8613].
-In those situations, a server still needs to maintain its security and and amplification mitigation properties, which are generally independent but can be addressed using the same tools.
+In those situations, a server still needs to maintain its security and and amplification mitigation properties, which are generally independent topics but can be addressed using the same tools.

-A safe option is always to reject the initial request and request confirmation, eg. using CoAP's mechanism of sending a 4.01 (Unauthorized) response with an Echo option (where a subsequent request with the same Echo value proves to the server that the destination was reachable).
+A safe option is always to reject the initial request and request confirmation.
+The RECOMMENDED way to do that is using CoAP's mechanism of sending a 4.01 (Unauthorized) response with an Echo option (where a subsequent request with the same Echo value proves to the server that the destination was reachable);
-It is RECOMMENDED to use the Echo mechanism for interoperability.
+clients SHOULD act to the Echo option as specified in {{?RFC9175}}.
-A more security mechanism specific tool such as RRC ({{?I-D.ietf-tls-dtls-rrc}} may be used instead, but the peer may or may not support that extension.
+Tools specific to a security mechanism such as RRC ({{?I-D.ietf-tls-dtls-rrc}} may be used instead, but their use may depend on successful negotiation.

+### Amplification mitigation and return routability

 If it is not certain that the client is reachable on the request's sender address, but the response does not exceed the request's size by a factor of 3 ({{Section 2.4 of RFC9175}}, item 3), the server can answer the request.
 It should still include an Echo value, whose presence in the next request serves to confirm the client's address.

 This situation can happen at any time in OSCORE, or in DTLS after a CID based resumption.

+### Replay protection

 If it is not certain that the request is not a replay, but the request handler is safe or long-term idempotent